-The 2019 Proposed Budget is \$2.0 million which is consistent with the 2018 Projection.
+The 2019 NIFA Approved Budget is \$2.5 million which is a 25% increase from the 2018 Projection.

 OTHER EXPENSES

 Inevitably, in municipal budgets, there exist expenses that do not fit into the established classification structure.
 Nassau County allocates these costs into the Other Expenses object code.
 Containing a wide variety of largely unrelated components, Other Expenses includes appropriations for such items as sales tax set-asides for the Nassau County Interim Finance Authority (see Debt Fund), lawsuits and damages, building rentals, indigent legal defense, community college tuition chargebacks, County association memberships, etc.